Free tool

 Free Pomodoro timer

-Start a focused 25-minute work session, take smarter breaks, and track today's progress in your browser.
-No signup, no ads, and no account required.
+Start a 25-minute work session, take a short break, and see your daily and weekly stats.
+All in your browser.
+No signup, no ads.

 Choose a preset or set your own focus, short break, and long break lengths.
 Start the timer, work on one task until the session ends, then take the break the timer suggests.

-The classic Pomodoro rhythm is 25 minutes of focus, 5 minutes of rest, and a longer break after four focus sessions.
+The classic Pomodoro method runs 25 minutes of focus, 5 minutes of rest, and a longer break after four focus sessions.
 This timer also supports shorter study sprints and longer deep-work blocks when a different rhythm fits your day better.

 That rhythm is especially useful between meetings.
 Use Koalendar to keep your calendar organized, then use this timer to protect the focused work time between calls, classes, interviews, and client sessions.